mariohernandez/mariohernandezio/src/blog/details-element.md

 summary: "If you haven't looked at the &lt;details&gt; element lately you may be missing out on some great features."
 ---

-It's interesting how we often assume a tool or coding technique must be large or complex to impact our web projects.
-Oftentimes, the simplest, smallest solutions produce the exact outcome you are looking for.
-What if, before writing code or downloading a module, we took a step back to see if a native solution already exists?
+We often assume a tool or coding technique must be complex to be impactful, yet oftentimes, the most elegant solutions are the simplest.
+Before writing custom code or installing a new module, we should investigate if a native browser solution already exists.
+Developers often overlook this step, missing the fact that native HTML and CSS can frequently replicate the functionality of advanced third-party libraries with far less overhead.

-You'd be surprised how many times developers skip this step, failing to realize that native HTML or CSS features can achieve results similar to advanced tools or techniques.
-In this post we will focus on the `<details>` HTML element to build pretty awesome accordions.
+This post explores the power of the native `<details>` element.
+By returning to these fundamental building blocks, you can create accessible, high-performance accordions without the weight of unnecessary dependencies.

 ## The &lt;details&gt; and &lt;summary&gt; HTML elements

 The `<details>` element, also known as the Details disclosure element, it's described as...

->...the &lt;details&gt; HTML element creates a disclosure widget in which information is visible only when the widget is toggled into an open state.
+>...an HTML element which creates a disclosure widget in which information is visible only when the widget is toggled into an open state.
 A summary or label must be provided using the &lt;summary&gt; element.

 HTML and CSS have come a long way in the last years, and browser support has improved rapidly.
 As a result, we can use native solutions to build interactive functionality that previously required JavaScript.